 Failure to Stop and Render Aid

 Anytime you are involved in an accident you should pull over to make sure everyone is ok and call for assistance when necessary.
 However, some people do not realize that failing to stop when someone is injured or there is property damage due to a wreck is actually a crime.
-If there is serious bodily injury resulting from the wreck the crime is upgraded to a third-degree felony.
+If there is serious bodily injury resulting from the wreck the crime is upgraded to a third-degree felony failure to render aid.
 Third-degree felonies carry jail time of 2-10 years in the State of Texas so you should always stop at the scene of a wreck you are involved in to be safe.

 Should You Stop For an Accident If You Have No Insurance?